Filed under: Uncategorized

 It is clear that Mosasaurs – so well adapted for life in the sea – could not haul themselves ashore like seals or walruses.
-The anatomy of the limbs and trunk simply does not permit it.
-This poses a problem: where, exactly, does a mama mosasaur deposit her eggs?
-Reptile eggs are not designed to survive or hatch underwater.
-Modern female sea-turtles solve the problem by clambering ashore to nest.
+The anatomy of the limbs and trunk would have made this impossible.
+This poses a problem: where, exactly, does a mother mosasaur deposit her eggs?
+Reptile eggs cannot survive and hatch underwater.
+Modern female sea-turtles solve the problem by clambering onto land to nest.
 Leatherback Turtle hatchlings are born in the beach sands and make their way towards the sea en masse (a rather dramatic natural event).
 But this could not have been the case with mosasaur hatchlings.
 The issue of mosasaur birth befuddled Paleontologists for several decades, until fossilized prenatal embryos were discovered amid the remains of the mosasaur Plioplatecarpus.
 4 embryos were also discovered in the posterior trunk of an adult aigialosaur.
 It is now apparent that Mosasaurs gave birth to live young – a trait observed in a number of extant lizards and in other large marine reptiles (like Plesiosaurs and Ichthyosaurs).
-The orientation of the embryos in the aigialosaur specimen suggests that the tail came out first and the nostrils last – this minimizes the possibility of drowning.
+The orientation of the embryos in the aigialosaur specimen suggests that the tail came out first and the nostrils last.
+This minimizes the possibility of drowning.

 What did Mosasaurs eat?

 Probably just about anything that moved in the water.
 Mosasaur jaws bear a row of conical, pointed teeth (the complexity of which varies from species to species) designed to tear into large fleshy quarry.
-Another set of teeth called Pterygoidal teeth – also observed in modern snakes – rises out of the animal’s hard palate (the roof of the mouth) and serves to hold struggling prey in place.
+Another set of teeth called Pterygoidal teeth, which are also observed in modern snakes, emerged from animal’s hard palate (the roof of the mouth) and served to hold struggling prey in place.
 Mosasaurs swallowed their food whole without masticating it, so the identity of ingested prey can sometimes be determined from the the stomach contents of fossilized mosasaurs.
 This gives us a tantalizing window into their feeding habits.
 We know, for example, that Tylosaurus poriger fed on bony fishes, sharks, birds and even smaller Mosasaurs!